ToshioCP/Gtk4-tutorial/gfm/sec14.md

 ## CSS in GTK

-CSS is an abbretiation of Cascading Style Sheet.
+CSS is an abbreviation of Cascading Style Sheet.
 It is originally used with HTML to describe the presentation semantics of a document.
 You might have found that the widgets in GTK is simialr to the window in a browser.
 It implies that CSS can also be apllied to GTK windowing system.